Indian Institute of Information Technology, Una: History

 Before the academic year 2019–20, NIT Hamirpur expressed its inability in accommodating IIIT Una students in its campus, thus for want of hostel accommodation for the new incoming students, a need of a second campus was expressed by the administration.
 By the start of the academic year 2019–20, IIITU started its second temporary campus (TC-II) in Chandpur, Haroli, Una, where all the new incoming students were accommodated.
 At the same time the students of II, III and IV year had their classes conducted in the temporary campus in NIT Hamirpur (TC-I).

 Now, IIIT Una is functioning from the permanent campus in the close proximity of Una city.

+On August 25, 2023, Shree Ravi Sharma was appointed as the Chairperson of the Board of Governors of the Indian Institute of Information Technology (IIIT) Una by the President of India, Ravi Sharma has played a key role as CEO at Nokia and Adani, and has also been a part of the IIT Alumni Council.
+He is a distinguished alumnus of IIT Roorkee.

+On December 7, 2023 Prof. Binod Kumar Kanaujia was appointed as new Director of IIIT Una by the Department of Higher Education, Ministry of Education, Prof. Binod Kumar Kanaujia has previously served NIT Jalandhar as Director.
+He joined office on 22 December 2023.

+On April 23, 2024 Dr. Manish Gaur was appointed as new Director of IIIT Una by the Department of Higher Education, Ministry of Education.
+He joined office on 24 April 2024.He has previously served IET Lucknow as a senior professor of CSE Department.

 Admissions

-The admission to IIIT is through JOSSA and Central Seat allocation Board (CSAB).
+The admission to IIIT is through JOSAA and Central Seat allocation Board (CSAB).
 The students are allotted admission by JOSSA based on their Joint Entrance Examination (JEE-Mains) ranks.
 The Indian Institute of Information Technology, Una is listed in the CSAB website under List of participating institutes.
 For Master of Technology (M. Tech) and Doctor of Philosophy (PhD) degrees you can apply at institute website.

 Academic programs

-The Institute presently offers B.Tech in Computer Science and Engineering (CSE), Electronics and Communication Engineering (ECE) and Information Technology(IT).
+The Institute presently offers B.Tech in Computer Science and Engineering (CSE) and Electronics and Communication Engineering (ECE).
 IIIT Una offers postgraduate programs in the form of Master of Technology (M. Tech) and Doctor of Philosophy (PhD) degrees.